-Common effects other than pain relief include euphoria, itching, nausea, vomiting, drowsiness, dry mouth, miosis (enlargement of pupils), urinary retention, depression and constipation.
-Another common side effect is lack of sexual drive and increased complications in erectile dysfunction.
-Some people may also have an allergic reaction to codeine, such as swelling and rashes.
+Codeine can also impact sex drive and increases complications in erectile dysfunction.
+Some people may have an allergic reaction to codeine, such as swelling and rashes.

-A potentially fatal drug reaction is respiratory depression.
-The higher the dose taken, the more likely it is for breathing, heart rate and blood pressure to slow to dangerous levels.
-Because codeine is metabolized to morphine, breastfeeding mothers can pass morphine through breast milk in potentially lethal amounts, fatally depressing the baby’s respiration.
+A potentially fatal drug reaction is respiratory depression, or breathing problems.
+The higher the dose, the more likely codeine will cause respiratory depression.
+Codeine also causes heart rate and blood pressure to drop to dangerous levels.
+Codeine is metabolized to morphine, so breastfeeding mothers should avoid it.
+Morphine could pass through breast milk in lethal amounts.
+This can lead to fatal respiratory depression in the baby.

 Long-Term Effects of Codeine Abuse

-Prolonged use of codeine can result in tolerance, which means that some people will increase the dosage to attempt to achieve the same results.
-This can lead to abuse and codeine addiction.
-With chronic codeine use, the brain slows or even stops endorphin production, resulting in acute pain without codeine use.
-Itching, nausea, vomiting, high blood pressure, constipation, liver damage and stomach ulcers may also occur.
+Prolonged drug abuse can result in tolerance.
+This means that some people will increase the dosage to attempt to achieve the same “high.”
+With chronic drug abuse, the brain slows or even stops producing feel-good chemicals like endorphins.
+The result is acute pain without codeine use.
+Other health issues may include:

-If you are experiencing any of the following symptoms, you should consider codeine addiction treatment:
+Are you experiencing any of the following codeine addiction signs?